-bills-continued
+170 Truest to Historioty Tuttes

+AMENE OMENTS-Continued

+bills-c continued

-to be on file one calendar day as amended prior to
+be on file one calendar day as amended prior to

-consideration does not apply toadd or delete an urgency clause,
+consideration does not apply to-

+a dd or delete an urgency clause,

 amendments to69(d)

-budget bill or budget implementation bills,
+b oudget bill or budget implementation bills,

 amendments to69(d)

-change number of bill, amendment not in order92
+change e number of bill, amendment not in order92

-coauthors-
+coauth nors-

-add or delete67(b), 92
+or delete

-added and not required to be on
+add ed and not required to be on

-Members' desks
+Members' desks69(a)

-added to bill, not an amendment67(b), 69(a)
+ed to bill, not an amendment 67(b), 69(a)

-added to house resolution, not an amendment75
+ed to house resolution, not an amendment75

-committee amendments, transmitted to Assembly
+comm ittee amendments, transmitted to Assembly

-Floor Analysis Unit 67(a)
+Floor Analysis Unit67(a)

-concurrent and joint resolutions73
+rrent and joint resolutions73

-conference committee reports not subject to
+confer rence committee reports not subject to

 amendment.
 See JOINT RULE 29.

-constitutional.
-See CONSTITUTIONAL
+consti tutional.
+See CONSTITUTIONAL AMENDMENTS.

-AMENDMENTS.

-copies, required number to Chief Clerk

-deadline to submit floor amendments to
+s, required number to Chief Clerk69(a) ne to submit floor amendments to

-Chief Clerk
+deadii Chief Clerk

-electronic distribution of
+alaatra onic distribution of

-floor amendments
+mendments

-adopted on second reading
+pted on second reading

+pted on third reading

-adopted on third reading69(a), 69(d) analysis, copies placed on Members'
+lysis, copies placed on Members'

 desks

-Assembly Floor Analysis Unit receives 69(b)(2)
+Ass embly Floor Analysis Unit receives 69(b)(2)

-copies of, placed on Members' desks
+ies of, placed on Members' desks69(a)

-deadline, motion to amend
+dline, motion to amend69(e)

-deadline, motion to amend does not apply to-

-add or delete an urgency clause,
+dea dline, motion to amend does not apply toa dd or delete an urgency clause,

-amendments to69(e)(2)
+amendments to 69(e)(2)

-"chaptering out," amendments to avoid69(e)(2)
+chaptering out," amendments to avoid 69(e)(2)

-Joint Rule 23.5, amendments pursuant
+J oint Rule 23.5, amendments pursuant

-to69(e)(2)
+to 69(e)(2)

 deadline to submit floor amendments to

-Chief Clerk

-Chief Clerk